sowsan/architecture-center/docs/cloud-adoption/governance/policy-compliance/what-is-data-classification.md

 The following is a list of classifications Microsoft uses.
 Depending on your industry or existing security requirements, data classifications standards may already exist within your organization.
 If no standard exists, we welcome you to use this sample classification, to help you better understand your digital estate and risk profile.

-* **Non-Business:** Data from your personal life that does not belong to Microsoft
+* **Non-business:** Data from your personal life that does not belong to Microsoft
 * **Public:** Business data that is freely available and approved for public consumption
 * **General:** Business data that is not meant for a public audience
 * **Confidential:** Business data that could cause harm to Microsoft if over-shared
-* **Highly Confidential:** Business data that would cause extensive harm to Microsoft if over-shared
+* **Highly confidential:** Business data that would cause extensive harm to Microsoft if over-shared

 ## Tagging data classification in Azure